A member of the Citrus family (Rutaceae) and distantly related to cultivated

 Cultivars of Note:

-Wildlife: Flowers attract insects.
-Fruit attracts birds and mammals.
+The flowers attract bees.
+The fruit attracts birds and mammals.

 Cultivation and Uses

 9b-11.
 The cold hardiness of this tree varies by cultivar.
 Some are hardy to 26°F or

 even 22°F. Some need to stay above 30°F during their first few years in the ground.

 Young trees need part shade in high temperatures.
 Trees in the ground more than two years